Change Your Schedule

 - Alterations to the student's schedule involving the addition of one or more classes, changes in class sections, or changes in credit status, may be submitted by logging in to the Catalyst website.

 - From the eighth (8th) day of the term through the fifteenth (15th) day of the term, additions to a class schedule requires only the approval of the instructor.
 Thus, only the class instructor's permission is required, through the fifteenth day of the term.
-Please contact the instructor of record to begin this process.
+To begin the process, complete the online Closed/Time Period Class Permissions form below.
 A college signature is not required.

 - Beginning with the sixteenth (16th) day of the term, however, both the approval of the instructor and the college are required.
 To begin this petition process, please speak with a University Service Associate in the the One Stop Office at UC Blue Ash College located in Muntz Hall room 150 or by calling 513-745-5740.